jmaupetit/Bio_Eutils/README.md

 The main purpose of this module is to keep the installation step as small and simple as possible.
-Hence the module comes with no other dependancies.
+Hence the module comes with no other dependencies.
 You can either choose to clone the repository or install it from pip.

 ### Clone the module from [Github](git://github.com/jmaupetit/Bio_Eutils.git)